 j.
 Do you know anyone else who shares your passion for our mission that you believe might be a good fit as a volunteer?

-Volunteers are doing you a favor, and while it will cost your organization valuable time and energy to develop systems to properly train and supervise volunteers, this truly is the only way to retain high-quality volunteers.
+Volunteers are doing you a favor.
+It will cost your organization valuable time and energy to develop systems to properly train and supervise volunteers, but this truly is the only way to retain high-quality individuals.

-When volunteers arrive, your organization’s appointed “volunteer manager” or appointed representative should know exactly what needs to be done and how to engage the volunteer in the process.
+When volunteers arrive, your organization’s appointed “volunteer manager” or appointed representative should know exactly what needs to be done and how to start the process.

 If you are blessed with a volunteer, who loves to clean or has indicated willingness to serve in that way, by all means…give them a cleaning bucket and let them go to town!
 However, if your volunteer has indicated a specific area of interest or limitations that prevent them from specific tasks, it is important to honor their wishes.